 Not every music streaming platform offers the exact same service.
 Like video streaming, many offer a subscription service with a monthly fee granting access to millions of tracks.
 Others operate more as a digital radio service, offering custom playlists curated to your personal tastes.
 Others rely on the purchase-to-own structure the music industry was built on.
 We’ve listed all the services available to compare in the table below.

-Compare music streaming services
+Compare over 10 music streaming services

 |Service||Free trial?||Library Size||Streaming quality||Encoding Format||Offline Availability||Price (per month)||More info|